Science Engagement & Outreach

 Over the five weeks the project also looked at species that are under threat of extinction, diversification and adaption as well as climate change issues that are relevant today.

-This week at the last session students were shown how to construct a museum-type exhibition and present their work with specimen tags akin to real museum exhibits.
+At the last session on July 12th students were shown how to construct a museum-type exhibition and present their work with specimen tags akin to real museum exhibits.

 One of our adaptations is our hand which has an opposable thumb.
 Students found that when their thumb was disabled by taping it to their palms everyday activities like putting on shoes, eating and writing were very difficult to do.
 They discussed how human hand adaptions have helped make humans such a successful species on Earth.

-Students explored adaptive radiation after surviving a mass extinction.
-They were able to illustrate this concept by starting with the early Triassic archosauriform Euparkeria and by rolling dice evolved it ‘artistically’ into its own ‘fauna’.
+Students reconstructed extinct dinosaurs and other animals using a variety of artistic media in order to explore adaptive radiation of surviving organisms after mass extinction.
+They were able to illustrate this concept by starting with the early Triassic reptile Euparkeria and by rolling dice evolved it ‘artistically’ into its own ‘ecosystem’, including swimming, flying, burrowing and running descendants of that ancestor.

 Then the students started making wire models of their adapted creatures!
 These will be developed into 3D forms over the next couple of sessions.